-Your big day is the perfect chance to share your commitment, connection, and future together with your closest loved ones
+Your big day is the perfect chance to share your commitment and connection with your closest loved ones.

-While the many details that go into planning both a ceremony and reception can feel overwhelming, with a little help and foresight, putting together a wedding that embodies your personal style can be easier than you might think.
+While the many details that go into planning both a wedding reception and ceremony can feel overwhelming, with a little help and foresight, putting together a wedding that embodies your personal style can be easier than you think.

-At Cornerstone Weddings, we’re proud to help our couples say ‘I do’ in style, and have plenty of experience creating the perfect day.
-If you’re celebrating a new engagement and are wondering how to get started planning your nuptials, below are some of the top reception tips to keep in mind.
+At Cornerstone Weddings we’re proud to help our couples say ‘I do’ in style!
+We have plenty of experience creating the perfect day.
+If you’re celebrating a new engagement and are wondering how to get started planning your nuptials, below are some of the top wedding reception tips to keep in mind.

 Remember the Big Picture

-Whether you’ve had your dream wedding in mind since childhood, or are new to all the excitement, you’ve likely begun to discover that a wedding is the sum of many parts.
-From dresses to catering and venues for both the ceremony and reception, there’s no shortage of things to keep track of!
+Whether you’ve had your dream wedding in mind since childhood or are new to the idea of planning a wedding, you’ve likely discovered by now that a wedding is the sum of many parts.
+From dresses to catering and venues for the ceremony and reception, there’s no shortage of things to keep track of!
+Somewhere between the “Yes” and “I do” some people start to lose sight that what matters is celebrating your commitment.
 No matter what your style or budget is, remember that your reception is ultimately a celebration of you and your spouse becoming a family.
-While there are plenty of trends and guides to follow, focus on creating an environment that makes you and your guests comfortable and reflects the joy of your union!
+While there are plenty of trends and guides to follow, focus on creating an environment that reflects the joy of your union!

 What Makes a Reception Special?